hyungmogu/udacity-cloud-devops-project-5/README.md

 ## Current Plan

-- Replace flask with FastAPI
+- Replace flask with FastAPI (Done)
   - applying knowledge from previous project
 - Make it work 100% locally
   - will use kompose to convert docker-compose.yml to kubernetes